Thomas Gibson Before Criminal Minds: #NoHotchNoWatch Honors 30 Years of Movies, TV And More

 Thomas Gibson also portrayed Dr. Daniel Nyland in Chicago Hope from 1994 -1998.
 From their Gibson’s movie career took off again, with Thomas portraying Carl in the critically acclaimed box office hit, Eyes Wide Shut.

 In 2000 alone Criminal Minds star Thomas Gibson made three movies.
 Stardom, The Flintstones in Viva Rock Vegas and Psycho Beach Party.
 Psycho Beach Party was a fun and campy spoof of the whole 1960s beach party genre.
-Psycho Beach Party is still a cult classic, and readers can check it out in the video above.
+Psycho Beach Party is still a cult classic and readers can check it out in the video above.
 It features a much younger, and almost perpetually shirtless Thomas Gibson.

 #NoHotchNoWatch frequently cites the work ethic that Thomas displayed on Criminal Minds.
 That kind of passionate determination has always been with him.
 Just as faithfully devoted to Dharma and Greg as he was Criminal Minds, the veteran actor made 119 episodes of Dharma and Greg from 1997 – 2002.
 Though Gibson had the leading man role of Greg Montgomery, he also managed to continue his movie career.